jonsagara/Sagara.Core/src/Sagara.Core/docs/index.md

     and then copy this new value back to [CurrentGuid](Sagara.Core.SequentialGuid.md#Sagara.Core.SequentialGuid.CurrentGuid 'Sagara.Core.SequentialGuid.CurrentGuid').
   - **[operator ++(SequentialGuid)](Sagara.Core.SequentialGuid.md#Sagara.Core.SequentialGuid.op_Increment(Sagara.Core.SequentialGuid) 'Sagara.Core.SequentialGuid.op_Increment(Sagara.Core.SequentialGuid)')** `Operator` Increment one or more bytes of [CurrentGuid](Sagara.Core.SequentialGuid.md#Sagara.Core.SequentialGuid.CurrentGuid 'Sagara.Core.SequentialGuid.CurrentGuid') to get the next sequential Guid,
     and then copy this new value back to [CurrentGuid](Sagara.Core.SequentialGuid.md#Sagara.Core.SequentialGuid.CurrentGuid 'Sagara.Core.SequentialGuid.CurrentGuid').
+- **[StringSplits](Sagara.Core.StringSplits.md 'Sagara.Core.StringSplits')** `Class` Static array references to that we don't have to allocate an array every time we call string.Split.

 <a name='Sagara.Core.Enums'></a>